ThuCommix/Dav.AspNetCore.Server/src/Dav.AspNetCore.Server.Extensions.Npgsql/README.md

   	LockType INTEGER NOT NULL,
   	Owner text NOT NULL,
   	Recursive boolean NOT NULL,
-  	Timeout INTEGER NOT NULL,
+  	Timeout bigint NOT NULL,
-  	Issued INTEGER NOT NULL,
+  	Issued bigint NOT NULL,
   	Depth INTEGER NOT NULL
 );
 ```